Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: Additional Experiments

 \subsection{Simulated Experiment Settings}

 We include the detailed simulated experiment settings in Table \ref{app_tab:sim_environment}.
 Specifically, we consider the bidding process in a day, where the bidding episode is divided into 96 time steps.
 Thus, the duration between two adjacent time steps $t$ and $t+1$ is 15 minutes.
 The number of impression opportunities between time steps $t$ and $t+1$ fluctuates from 100 to 500.
-The maximum and minimum budgets of advertisers are 1000 Yuan and 4000 Yuan, respectively.
-The upper bound of the bid price is 1000 Yuan, and the value of impressions ranges from 0 to 1.
+The {minimum and maximum} budgets of advertisers are 1000 Yuan and 4000 Yuan, respectively.
+The upper bound of the bid price is 10 Yuan, and the values of impressions {are positive}.

 \textbf{Hardware Resource.} The simulated experiments are conducted based on an NVIDIA T4 Tensor Core GPU.
 We use 10 CPUs and 200G memory.